How to Become a Cost Accountant

 Many employers value professionals with cost accounting experience.
 Accountants from this field can pursue other accounting and financial positions, such as operational accountant or financial controller careers.

 Cost accounting experience can also lead to more advanced positions, such as a financial analyst or financial manager.
 These professionals oversee all financial decisions, including investments, profits, and growth.
-According to the Bureau of Labor Statistics (BLS), financial analysts earn a median annual wage of $95,570, while financial managers make $131,710 as of May 2021.
+According to the Bureau of Labor Statistics (BLS), cost accountant jobs like financial analysts earn a median annual wage of $95,570, while financial managers make $131,710 as of May 2021.

 Along with experience, cost accountants may need additional education or credentials to take on these advanced positions.
 A accounting master's degree or a graduate certificate in accounting can qualify graduates for many senior-level and management roles.
 Similarly, a chartered financial analyst or a certified public accountant credential can help professionals meet the requirements for these positions.